ForetagInc/tanstack-db-surrealdb/README.md

 <details>
 	<summary><strong>Can I reduce the package sizes?</strong></summary>
 	<p>They can be reduced, but these steps are very unique based on use-case.
-Loro ships a WASM binary thats 3-4 MB in size, it's one of the tradeoffs of using this approach.
+Loro ships a WASM binary thats 1 MB Gzipped in size, it's one of the tradeoffs of using this approach.
 The maintainers up-stream are working on reducing the size of the WASM binary.</p>
 </details>